Using Python slice objects for fun and profit

 assert s[20:] == s[slice(20, None)]

-object can be used in normal code too, for example for tracking
+slice object can be used in normal code too, for example for tracking

-regions in strings: instead of having separate start_idx
+regions in strings: instead of having separate start_idx and end_idx

-variables (or writing a custom class/namedtuple
+variables (or writing a custom class/namedtuple) simply roll

-the indices into a slice
+the indices into a slice.

 # A column-aligned table: